 And, of course, COVID-19 forced hundreds of millions of people to work from home.
 This brought remote work to a tipping point.
 Many experts predict that this working-from-home trend will become more permanent.
 People are going back to the basics and closer to the lives they want.
 For that to be possible, they cannot be tied down to a specific location, but rather have greater flexibility and mobility.

-Where are renters and buyers moving to now?
+Where are the WFH renters and buyers moving?

 Smaller cities and communities turn into “Zoom towns” as workers move into them for more space and lower costs.
-New York City residents are moving to suburbs outside the city, and those areas have seen their economies blooming from this.
-Data from Zillow and Apartment List shows the list of smaller towns and suburbs that have seen upticks in rentals and purchases.
+In 2020-2021, New York City residents moved to suburbs outside the city, and those areas have seen their economies blooming from this.
+Data from Zillow and Apartment List showed the list of smaller towns and suburbs that have seen upticks in rentals and purchases.

 - Gilbert, Arizona